pablohdzvizcarra/my-software-developer-career/README.md

 ## Programming Changes My Life

+### Day 1893-94: Clojure Application

+During the weekend I started a Clojure application only for fun.
+I wanted to learn a new programming paradigm, and functional programming is a good way to start.
+I created a simple HTTP server application that receives input from the user, parse the request body into JSON, save the JSON into a file, and finally save some data in a SQL table.
+Clojure is a very interesting language, you can do multiple things with a few lines of code, but the syntax is very strange.
+Well I practiced and enjoyed the time creating the application.

 ### Day 1892: SQL Tables

 Today I designed how to create two SQL tables to store data as a reference data.
 The idea is to have in a SQL table data that is not planned to be modified only as a reference and in another table add the updates for that data like this event happens on data in the another table.
 I will continue working on this tomorrow.